 Follow up the shoot-out with a trip to the rodeo.
 Cody features a nightly rodeo with gates opening at 7pm!

 That’s a full day of old-western style entertainment!

 Last, but definitely not least is the drive from Cody, heading west toward Yellowstone.
 This may have been my favorite stretch of the entire trip!
-You drive right in a valley between two large mountains and go through tunnels that go right through the mountain.
+You drive right in a canyon between two large mountains and go through tunnels that go right through the mountain.
 I was pretty sure the RV would fit driving in the first time and luckily it did!

 Well, this constitutes more than just Jackson Hole.
 Just south of Yellowstone, there is the whole Grand Teton area, which is amazing!
 We’ve already written about 5 Family Friendly Things To Do By The Grand Tetons , so definitely check that out.

 Teton Village has the feel of a quaint ski town similar to Vale, Colorado.
 Here you can ride the tram, shop in the boutique stores, or eat at any of the great restaurants.